thingsboard/thingsboard.github.io/docs/user-guide/install/kubernetes.md

 ### tb.yaml file

-Thingsboard Kubernetes config file **tb.yaml** contains next set of cloud resources:
+ThingsBoard Kubernetes config file **tb.yaml** contains next set of cloud resources:

 - *Loadbalancer Service*.
-Service that exposes 8080, 1883 and 5683 ports of Thingsboard cluster to external world using external IP.
+Service that exposes 8080, 1883 and 5683 ports of ThingsBoard cluster to external world using external IP.
 - *ConfigMap*.
-Contains set of configurations options that are pushed into Thingsboard images.
+Contains set of configurations options that are pushed into ThingsBoard images.
 - *PodDisruptionBudget*.
 Guarantees minimum instances of the cluster that must be up and running.
 - *StatefulSet*.
-Set is responsible for provisioning Thingsboard Pods onto Cloud Nodes.
+Set is responsible for provisioning ThingsBoard Pods onto Cloud Nodes.
   - *podAntiAffinity*.
-This property guarantees that Thingsboard Pods are deployed to different Nodes.
+This property guarantees that ThingsBoard Pods are deployed to different Nodes.

 ### cassandra-setup.yaml

-Thingsboard Kubernetes config file **cassandra-setup.yaml** contains next set of cloud resources:
+ThingsBoard Kubernetes config file **cassandra-setup.yaml** contains next set of cloud resources:

-- *Pod* that runs once and creates Thingsboard keyspace and tables inside Cassandra storage
+- *Pod* that runs once and creates ThingsBoard keyspace and tables inside Cassandra storage